apache/linkis-website/docs/engine_usage/pipeline.md

 - `hdfs:///000/000/000/A.csv`：Input file path and file
 - `file:///000/000/B/`： Output file path and file

-B file import script to a folder
+file B is exported as file A
 ```bash
 from hdfs:///000/000/000/B.csv to file:///000/000/000/A.CSV
 ```